GibraltarSoftware/Gibraltar.Agent.Web.Mvc/README.md

 It extends the [Loupe Agent](https://nuget.org/packages/Gibraltar.Agent/) so you can use any viewer for Loupe to review the agent's information

+You can install it directly from nuget [here](https://www.nuget.org/packages/Gibraltar.Agent.Web.Mvc/)

 Using the Agent
 ---------------